Nubar Pasha: Cabinet Minister: 1864-1878

-On his return he was made Egypt's first minister of public works, and was distinguished for the energy which he threw into the creation of a new department; but in 1866 he was made minister of foreign affairs, and at once went on a special mission to Constantinople, where he succeeded in the other two projects that had been left in abeyance since his last visit.
+On his return he was made Egypt's first minister of public works, and was notable for the energy which he put into the creation of a new department; but in 1866 he was made minister of foreign affairs, and immediately went on a special mission to Constantinople, where he succeeded in the other two projects that had been left in suspension since his last visit.

-In June 1867 Ismail was declared khedive of Egypt, with succession in favor of his eldest son.
-Nubar now had a harder task to undertake than ever before.
-The antiquated system of capitulations which had existed in the Ottoman Empire since the 15th century had grown in Egypt to be a practical creation of seventeen imperia in imperio: seventeen consulates of seventeen different powers administered seventeen different codes in courts before which alone their subjects were amenable.
+In June 1867 Ismail was declared Khedive of Egypt, with succession in favor of his eldest son.
+The system of capitulations which had existed in the Ottoman Empire since the 15th century had grown in Egypt to be a practical creation of 17 imperia in imperio: 17 consulates of 17 different foreign powers administered 17 different codes in courts before which only affected their subjects.
 A plaintiff could only sue a Frenchman in the French court, with appeal to Aix-en-Provence; an Italian in the Italian court, with appeal to Ancona; a Russian in the Russian court, with appeal to Moscow.
-Nubar's bold design, for which alone he deserves the credit, was to induce these seventeen powers to consent to abandon their jurisdiction in civil actions, to substitute mixed International Courts and a uniform code binding on all.
-That in spite of the jealousies of all the powers, in spite of the opposition of the Sublime Porte, he should have succeeded, places him at once in the first rank of statesmen of his period.
-Nubar made no attempt to get rid of the criminal jurisdiction exercised by the consular representatives of the foreign powers — such a proposal would have had, at that time, no chance of success.
+Nubar's new design, was to induce these 17 powers to consent to abandon their jurisdiction in Egyptian civil actions, to substitute mixed International Courts and a uniform code binding on all.
+Nubar made no attempt to get rid of the criminal jurisdiction exercised by the consular representatives of the foreign powers — such a proposal would have had, at that time, little chance of success.

 A statue of Nubar Pasha at the entrance of Alexandria Opera House.